 Biko is a sweet sticky rice cake made with glutinous rice boiled in coconut milk and brown sugar.
 Finally, this super sweet dessert dish is topped crispy coconut curds made from boiling coconut cream, known as latik.
-This biko recipe shows you exactly how to make this popular snack, usually enjoyed in the afternoon, or at parties, gatherings, fiestas, and at New Years and Christmas events.

 It’s All About The Rice

 Rice is a staple food in the Philippines.
 It’s almost like a partner for every meal.
 A main course isn’t complete without sticky rice.
 The starchy cereal grain is so common in the Philippines that you will see it at every breakfast, lunch and dinner sitting.
 There are as many as 300 varietie in the the country.
-Sinandomeng, for example, is a soft rice grain that is roasted.
-Another popular Filipino rice variety is Dinorado rice, which has a natural fragrant aroma.
-Rice grain is one of the most important foods in the Philippines and has inspired many sweet and savory dishes with a touch of Filipino taste.

-Biko is made with glutinous rice, a starchy short grain variety with a solid milky color.
+This Filipino dessert is made with glutinous rice, a starchy short grain variety with a solid milky color.
 Gluttonous rice is commonly found in Southeast and East Asia and is often cooked and prepared as a dessert.

 Biko Variations